breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 <!-- Make more concise -->
 The function will return a value that is either the user or undefined.
 This is used as the condition inside an if-statement.

 If the value is a user, you run the function done(null, user).
-Null indicates that there are no errors, and user tells done to run passport's login function.
+Null indicates that there are no errors, and user tells done() to run passport's serializeUser() function.

 If the value is false, you run the function done(null, false, {message: ""}).
 Null indicates that there are no errors, and false tells done 'NOT' to run passport's login function.
-Instead, it sends the error message to the console.
+Instead, it will store the message inside your console's [session](./glossary.md#sessions).

-If the passport's login function is run, passport will run the serializeUser function.

 ### 4.Create serializeUser Function

-This function stores the identifying logged in user id which in this case we have used username.
-This information is stored inside the sessions.
+This function stores the successfully logged in user's id into the browser's session.
+In this case, the user's id will be their username, but normally, it should be a piece of data about the user that is unique and cannot be changed.

 !!! example "Function: serializeUser()"